Voleisho/Risk-Return-Analysis/README.md

-# Risk-Return-Analysis
+# Risk-Return Relationship Analysis

-Exploring Risk-Return Relationship: Analyzing three stocks (US and Germany) to determine if there is a connection between risk and return.
+Researching Risk-Return Connection: Investigating potential links between risk and return by analyzing three stocks (US and Germany).
+This repository includes a Python code file and a PDF of the coursework.
+Please note that the coursework is available in Lithuanian.